wwnorton/style/guides-website/docs/javascript-style.md

 const val = parseInt(inputValue, 10);
 ```

+### `parseInt`

-### If for whatever reason you are doing something wild and `parseInt` is your bottleneck and need to use Bitshift for [performance reasons](https://jsperf.com/coercion-vs-casting/3), leave a comment explaining why and what you’re doing.
+If for whatever reason you are doing something wild and `parseInt` is your bottleneck and need to use Bitshift for [performance reasons](https://jsperf.com/coercion-vs-casting/3), leave a comment explaining why and what you’re doing.

 ```javascript
 // good 👍